Tosinkuzzy/alx-higher_level_programming/README.md

 [Weight]: 1
 Project will start Jan 2, 2024 6:00 AM,
 Checker will be released at Jan 2, 2024 12:00
-An auto review will be launched at the
+An auto review will be launched at
 Concepts
 For this project, we expect you to look at this concept: